abhinavbhardwaj0/CarbonTrading/README.md

 _python app.py_

+This will output "dash is running on..." followed by a URL.

-Copy the outputted URL into web browser of preference.
-The tool will be displayed.
+Copy the URL into your web browser of preference and tool will be displayed.

 Users are given autonomy in selecting allowance decay rates (up to 30%) for a given sector within a selected country to visualize emissions.